blake01/backwall/README.md

 ### Options

-Backwall takes a number of optional parameters and one compulsory parameter.
+*backwall* takes a number of optional parameters and one compulsory parameter.

 **imgLoRes**
 - *Type*: Optional, no default